twood02/webtemplate/assignments/a3-etl.md

 ./monolith
 ```

+> If you get errors about missing packages, you will need to run commands like `go get github.com/mattn/go-sqlite3` to install them!

 Then use your browser to go to [http://localhost:8000](http://localhost:8000)

-  - You will need to log in with username / password `admin` / `password1`.
+  - You will need to log in with username / password `admin` / `password`.

 You will be presented with a simple webpage that allows you to upload a file and start the pipeline.
+The `logs` directory contains some sample logs to use.

 The Monolith will show a status message when it completes running the pipeline.